 Mitch and his son, Hunter, went on several other trips in the next few years getting to know missionaries and researching how they could best serve the island.
-In their travels they met several missionaries who simply needed state side support.
-He met a Haitian pastor, Thomas, in Port-au-Prince who had the dream to feed and educate every child in his impoverished village along with his normal ministry.
+In their travels, they met several missionaries who simply needed stateside support.
+He met a Haitian pastor, Thomas, in Port-au-Prince, who had the dream to feed and educate every child in his neighboring village, along with his normal ministry.
 He met another pastor, Schera, in Cerca-Carvajal with a very similar vision.

-After a few years of deliberation Mitch stepped out on faith and started The Manna Foundation.
+After a few years of deliberation, Mitch stepped out on faith and started The Manna Foundation.
 He prayed asking for confirmation on his new journey.
-Within a few days of saying that prayer he got a call from a former business colleague asking if he knew of any good causes to give to.
-By the end of that phone call he had received the confirmation he asked for and The Manna Foundation was off the ground.
+Within a few days of saying that prayer, he heard from a former business colleague asking if he knew of anywhere he could give and make a difference.
+By the end of that phone call he had received the confirmation, he asked for, and The Manna Foundation was off the ground.

-Today The Manna Foundation feeds over 400 kids across the country of Haiti and the couple that always dreamt of opening an orphanage, now provides a home to 6 young girls with the help of The Manna Foundation.
+Today The Manna Foundation feeds over 400 kids across the country of Haiti and the couple that always dreamt of opening an orphanage, now provides a home to 9 young girls, with the help of The Manna Foundation.

 Meet Thomas Ogens